Bitterroot Bonanza - An Idaho Multi-Sport Tour

 Kayaking & Biking: (7-mile kayak; 8 to 16-mile bike ride.)

 We ride about 35 miles today at a leisurely pace through marshes and along the Coeur d’Alene Chain lakes and river while learning about the mining legacy of the area.
 A special visit to the historic Cataldo Mission, Idaho’s oldest building, is a highlight.
 Built by two Jesuit priests and some 300 members of the Coeur d’Alene Tribe, this is an astounding building.
 We stop for a snack or meal at the historic Enaville Snake Pit, a colorful eating and drinking establishment, then transfer or ride to our evening’s accommodation.
+Tonight we have an entertaining presentation from our good friend, the "Ambassador of Wallace" about the town's history and local events.

 Biking: (35-mile bike ride with optional 10-20 miles)